 It is widely believed that cat purring is mainly on auto-pilot, although there are some types of purrs that seem to be initiated by the cat for a purpose.

 Why Do Cats Purr?

 Cats purring happens for a variety of reasons.
-One of the most common reasons we think about is contentment.
-However, cats purr while they are giving birth, when they are in pain, and during times of stress.
+One of the most common reasons about is contentment.
+Yet, cats purr while they are giving birth, when they are in pain, and during times of stress.

-They have been known to purr up until the time of their death.
+They are known to purr up until the time of their death.
 In some rare cases, a cat may even purr when it is angry.